rkyzk/ecopost/README.md

 - The logo of the website is located on the left side of the navigation bar.
 - A clover is chosen for the logo because it’s a widely liked symbol and is associated with good luck and hope, giving a friendly and positive impression.
 - On the right side, links to other pages are provided.
-- Logged-in users will find links to ‘Home,’ ‘Search,’ ‘Write Stories,’ ‘My Page’ and ‘Log out.’
+- Logged-in users will find links to ‘Home,’ ‘Search,’ ‘Write Stories,’ ‘My Page’ and ‘Sign out.’
-- Other users will find links to ‘Home,’ ‘Search,’ ‘Become a Member,’ and ‘Log in.’
+- Other users will find links to ‘Home,’ ‘Search,’ ‘Become a Member,’ and ‘Sign in.’
 - These terms clearly indicate what these linked pages will present.
 - Only the content of 'My Page' may not be clear for first-time visitors, but if they navigate to the page, they will see lists of posts that are grouped by labeled categories, so that should become clear.